-In 2010, a group of prominent scientists wrote to Congress in May 2010 explaining that the notion that all biomass results in a 100% reduction of carbon emissions is wrong.
+In 2010, a group of prominent scientists wrote to Congress explaining that the notion that all biomass results in a 100 percent reduction of carbon emissions is wrong.
 Biomass can reduce carbon dioxide if fast growing crops are grown on otherwise unproductive land; in this case, the regrowth of the plants offsets the carbon produced by the combustion of the crops.
-But cutting or clearing forests for energy, either to burn trees or to plant energy crops, releases carbon into the atmosphere that would have been sequestered if the trees had remained untouched, in addition to producing carbon in the combustion process, resulting in a net increase of CO2.
+But cutting or clearing forests for energy, either to burn trees or to plant energy crops, releases carbon into the atmosphere that would have been sequestered had the trees remained untouched, and the regrowing and thus recapture of carbon can take decades or even a century.
+Moreover, carbon is emitted in the combustion process, resulting in a net increase of CO2.

-The new biomass plants will produce 38 MW of electricity on average, but over 30 plants are being built in the 50 to 110 MW range.
-According to the Partnership for Policy Integrity (PFPI), a 50-MW plant burns 2,550 lb. of green wood each minute.
-PFPI calculates that at this rate the 115 new biomass plants being built over the next 3 years will burn around 55 million tons of wood—that’s equivalent to 650,000 clear-cut acres of forest per year by 2014.
-This staggering figure doesn’t include additional wood that will be needed for co-firing in coal plants where wood is burned with coal to meet state renewable energy mandates (resulting in additional carbon emissions), pellet production, and liquid biofuels.
+The new biomass plants produce 38 megawatts of electricity on average, but many are being built in the 50 to 110 megawatt range.
+According to the Partnership for Policy Integrity, a 50-megawatt plant burns 2,550 lb. of green wood each minute.
+As an example, the 50-megawatt McNeil plant in Burlington, VT burns 625,000 tons of green wood from trees and residue each year.
+Additional wood is needed for co-firing in coal plants where wood is burned with coal to meet state renewable energy mandates (resulting in additional carbon emissions), pellet production, and liquid biofuels.
 While admittedly most forests will not actually be clear-cut for biomass energy, the numbers make clear the amount of pressure that will be brought to bear on our forests.